@mornevisagie

 2012 Outside the Lines: An Exploration of Abstract Materiality (What If The World Gallery, Cape Town, SA)

-2023 A Sinless Season - solo exhibition (Everard Read Gallery, Cape Town, SA)
+2023 A Sinless Season (Everard Read Gallery, Cape Town, SA)

 2019 The Last Colour to Fade (WITW/KRONE Gallery, Tulbagh, SA)